Перейти к основному содержанию

 2009 1198 974 Not available

-In addition to hate crimes, the numbers reported here also include other types of "discrimination" incidents, which can fall outside of the OSCE's definition of a hate crime.
-Some cases may have been registered several times by the police, such as when there was more than one victim, whereas the prosecution would registered such cases only once.
+The above numbers also include other types of crimes, such as discrimination and hate speech, which fall outside the OSCE definition of hate crime but could not be separated from the total number.
+Some cases may have been registered several times by the police, such as when there was more than one victim, whereas the prosecution registers such cases only once.
+Data on prosecuted cases contain all cases that were sent to the public prosecutor's office.

 Hate crime recorded by police